 Hospitality in an Isolated Village in Afghanistan“It is a harsh life in the Wakhan.
 This is best evidenced by infant mortality rates that exceed 40% in places, contributed by a combination of climate and isolation.
 This harshness is reflected in the Wakhi faces that are as captivating as the mountains they live under.
 The faces are hard, and every line on their visage tells a tale of trial and tribulation.
 Even the children wore those same tough visages.
 It was rare to see a young-looking child, for their faces usually resemble the adults, albeit in a much smaller form.

 But beneath this hard exterior lies a warm and welcoming heart as our half-day hike through the villages past Sargaz revealed.
 It was again a glorious sunny day, and the low sun cast large shadows that shaded the main path.
-We passed numerous vignettes of a pastoral life; children watching overgrazing goats, men carting goods on the back of donkeys/mules, women tending to the fields.
+We passed numerous vignettes of a pastoral life; children were watching overgrazing goats, men carting goods on the back of donkeys/mules, women tending to the fields.
 Interestingly, the women often showed their face in public, quite unlike Ishkashim.
 Usually, rural areas tend to be more conservative than population centres, yet in this part of Afghanistan, the opposite occurred.

 Upon meeting someone, there was always a greeting of placing one’s hand over the heart, which was often followed by a handshake.
 Many would question my guide Hameed about my presence and where I hailed from.
-All these encounters occurred whilst dwarfed by the astonishing scenery where rows upon rows of magnificent mountains plunged sharp and steep into ravines and rivers.
+All these encounters occurred while dwarfed by the astonishing scenery where rows upon rows of magnificent mountains plunged sharp and steep into ravines and rivers.

 Further along our journey, we were joined by an elderly man and his grandson, who wished to accompany us on our trek to our destination of Kizkut.
 We followed a meandering rocky road that rose high above the river valley and closer to those grand peaks before we descended into a green plain where Kizkut lay.